Abraham Osheroff: Later life

-In 1974 he completed the documentary Dreams and Nightmares, on the Spanish military bases sold to Francoist Spain by Nixon, which shocked many, as at the time Nixon was still a popular president.
+In 1974 he completed the documentary Dreams and Nightmares, on the Spanish military bases sold to Francoist Spain by Richard Nixon, which shocked many, as at the time Nixon was still a popular president.
 Dreams & Nightmares won the top award at a socialist documentary film festival in Leipzig, then in Socialist East Germany.
 Permission to return to Spain in 1971 in order to create the documentary was obtained because Osheroff, despite his lack of experience, succeeded in duping the authorities of Francoist Spain.

 In 1985, he organized a village building brigade in America to travel to Nicaragua to aid the Sandinistas.
 Later, he was highly active in movements opposing the Gulf War and Iraq War, and he drove the Peace Mobile.

 In March 2008, Osheroff traveled with his wife, Gunnel Clark, and friends from his Seattle home to San Francisco for the unveiling of the United States's first monument to the Abraham Lincoln Brigade.
 He was determined to go, and it took great effort to get him there.
 But Osheroff was the guest of honor, one of the 20 or so last survivors of the Brigade.
 Osheroff used to say, "I have one foot in the grave but the other keeps dancing."

+Death

 After more than seven decades of deep involvement with what he called "radical humanism," Osheroff died on April 6, 2008, a few days after returning to Seattle.